larry-bioengineer/gss_logbackup/README.md

 # Periodic Log Backup for Guest Service Station

 ## Purpose
 The goal of this program is to periodically upload a program to a google sheet.
-The program is set to run every 5 minute until users press CTR + C.
+The program is set to run every 5 minute until users stop the program.

 ## To-Do
 1. allow users to input directory